Kangonaut/neurasp-crafting/README.md

     ```

 1. If you are using [`uv`](https://github.com/astral-sh/uv), simply install all dependencies using
+    - **NOTE:** Since the CNN used in this example is very small, it does not make a huge difference if you use a GPU or not.

     ```console
     uv sync --extra cpu     # if you simply want to use your CPU